tpaau-17DB/glitch-effect/README.md

 sudo make install
 ```

-Optionally, you can clean up all the junk files:
+After the installation, you can clean up all the junk files:
 ```
 ./cleanup.sh
 ```

-After installation, copy the configuration file from the repository to `~/.config/glitch-effect/`.
+Then, copy the configuration file from the repository to `~/.config/glitch-effect/`.
 This step is not required, but recommended as the program falls back to the default,
 built-in configuration if needed.